CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

                  U std::basic_ostream<char, std::char_traits<char> >& std::operator<< <std::char_traits<char> >(std::basic_ostream<char, std::char_traits<char> >&, char const*)@@GLIBCXX_3.4
 ```

-We now see that our symbol table has grown quite a bit, and symbols like `cout` that where undefined now have final addresses.
+We now see that our symbol table has grown quite a bit, and symbols like `cout` that were undefined now have final addresses.
 Let's use `objdump` to see how our assembly has changed:

 ```assembly
 0000000000001189 <main>: